folkertvanheusden/HAM-router/README.md

-This gateway software is using the LoRa SX1278 library written by Yandiev Ruslan <yandievruslan@gmail.com>.
-The original files are in the history of this git repository.
+This gateway software can receive APRS and AX.25 over LoRa.
+It can also send AX.25 over LoRa.

+Packets can be logged as json via MQTT, WebSockets and syslog.
+They can also be stored in a (MySQL compatible-)database.
+Statistics of this server-program can be retreived via SNMP.

 requires:
 * libax25-dev